 This is more a health and safety reason.
 As our buyer Pete says, “there are more camper converters than there are gin distilleries!”
 And from experience, not all of them are good and safe.
 Equally, not all of the old motorhomes are safe anymore, and due to their low value and distance for us to travel, it just isn’t economical enough to offer a price and could well be more profitable for you to sell it privately.
 We will only buy motorhomes from main brand manufacturers that we know have the right gas and electric safety systems.

-This one is easy, it’ll be Shane Malpass, Liam Connolly, Daryl Mills, John Sutton or Pete Sennitt along with a driver such as Tim, Joe, Tony, Greg, Steve or Graham.
-Click on their names to learn a bit more about them, just so you can trust and know exactly who you are dealing with.
+This one is easy, it’ll be Shane Malpass, Liam Connolly, Wayne Hancox, Daryl Mills, John Sutton or Pete Sennitt along with a driver such as Tim, Joe, Tony, Greg, Steve or Graham.
+Just so you can trust and know exactly who you are dealing with.
 Check us out on our YouTube channel

-This is calulated by a few ways.
+This is calculated in a few ways.
 The main way is what is on the market right now.
-We also use Glass’s Guide as a rough guide.
-We then see what we have bought and sold motorhomes for in the past.
+With buying hundreds per year, we then see what we have bought and sold motorhomes for in the past.
 It is then down to what price the valuation experts add all of this up to.